CU2018/C_U-Fish-Blender/Project Documents/Project Logs.md

     * but need to use the Decimation Master Zplugin to reduce points before importing it to Blender
     * otherwise, there would be high latency of operations in Blender
   * provide various kinds of brushes for sculpting
-  * grouping and masking function are quite helpful
+  * grouping and masking functions are quite helpful

 * Substance Painter: